Peppergrass starts as a basal rosette then sends up a flower spike. Photo by Green Deane

 The Antigonon leptopus ( an-TIG-oh-non LEP-toh-puss) inspires local names everywhere it grows: Tallahassee Vine, Honolulu Creeper, the Christmas Island Crawler, as well as Confederate Vine, Mexican Coral Vine, Mexican Creeper, Chinese Love Vine, Chain of Love, Queen’s Jewels, Desert Bleeding Heart, and Queen’s Wreath.
 Other names include: Kadena de Amor, Flor de San Diego, Rosa de Mayo, Corona de Reina, Hierba de Santa Rosa, San Miguelito, and Fulmina.
 Natives called it Coamecate, Coamecatl, Chak lol makal, Cuamécatl, Gui-bakushu, Mamasa-sai and Tunuc.
 It’s also called the Rose of Montana, but does not grow there.
 In most countries where bellies are full, it’s called an invasive weed.

 Related to the seagrape and in the buckwheat family, the Coral Vine is a native of Mexico and is widely cultivated in South America.
 In other pan tropical places it is an escaped ornamental.
 It tolerates poor soil and a variety of light conditions.
-While a hungry man would view that as a reliable food source, most first-world governments think of it as difficult to eradicate.
+While the hungry view it as a reliable food source, most first-world governments think of it as difficult to eradicate.
 In Florida, where it is naturalized, it is considered a Category II invasive exotic (I have often wondered why they don’t think the same way about non-native citrus.)

 A fast-growing climber, the Coral Vine grabs via tendrils and can reach 40 feet in length in old age.
 Its leaves are heart shaped, sometimes triangular, crinkly edged, with reticulated veins (looks wrinkled.)
 They are officially around one three inches long though I think they grow larger.
 The flowers are arranged in panicles, pink to white, blooming from spring to fall, many times year around.
 It is an evergreen in some climates or looses its leaves for a little while in other areas.